-Enrollment in Cancer-Predisposition-Syndrome-R01 - Self-registration -
+Cancer-Predisposition-Syndrome-R01

-Patient (Last Name, First Name) Date of Birth (dd/mm/yy)
+Patient (Last Name, First Name) Date of Birth (dd/mm/yy) Treating Hospital

-Treating Hospital

-I have read the information sheet and have had the opportunity to ask answered comprehensively and comprehensibly.
-I know that my participa retract my consent anytime without justification and without disadvantages my decision to my participation and make my own decision. tion is voluntary and that I can
+I have read the information sheet and had the opportunity to ask questions.
+My questions were answered comprehensively and comprehensibly.
+I know that my participation is voluntary and that I can retract my consent any time without justification and without disadvantages.
+I had enough time to consider my decision to participate and make my own decision.

-I give my informed consent that my biospecimen as well as medical in information sheet are sent to the CPS-R01 to be used for medical research p
+I give my informed consent that my biospecimen as well as medical information as described in the information sheet are sent to the CPS-R01 to be used for medical research purposes.

-agree that the registry team may obtain medical reports and letters from n ny attending physicians.

-ges Physician's name and address:

-Treating Hospital:

-Phone number of physician:

-□ no

-I also consent that my biospecimen and data will be used for scientific medical research..
+I give my consent that the projects, for which the biospecimen and medical information will be used serve scientific and medical purposes.

-I transfer ownership of my biospecimen to the CPS-R01 of the German Society of Pediatric Oncology and Hematology.
+I transfer ownership of the biospecimen to the CPS-R01 of the German Society of Pediatric Oncology and Hematology.